reiver/golang-backend-training/README.md

 So, for example, you might have a unit test file name: `apple_test.go`, `banana_test.go`, and `cherry_test.go`

 (When you normally build a program — using `go build` — all the `_test.go` are ignored.
-Go only pays attention to them when it runs the test — when you run `go test`)
+Go only pays attention to them when it runs the tests — when you run `go test`)

 All Go unit tests will need to import the ["testing"](https://golang.org/pkg/testing/) package:
 ```go